VoidMats/REST_API/README.md

 # SMART HOME CONTROL API
 REST API in python and flask which could be installed on a Raspberry Pi.
 For now the API can read and record the temperature from an one-wire sensor of type DS18B20.
+In futher version there will be the possibility to control output signals, hence controlling relays for external devices.
+There is a second repository for a possible UI in react under this link [Smart Home Control UI](https://github.com/VoidMats/SmartHomeControl_UI.git)

+### Version
+Smart Home Control is right now at <br>
+__Version 0.0.1__

 ## FUNCTIONALITIES OF THE API
 - Add/Get/Remove sensor that could be used to read the temperature